 Other M&A representations in the financial services area include representation of Wells Fargo & Company in its divestiture of HDVest, Inc. and its acquisition of Prudential Financial Inc.’s stake in its retail brokerage joint venture; and Wachovia Corporation in its acquisition of A.G.
 Edwards, Inc. ($6.8 billion) and its retail brokerage venture with Prudential Financial Inc. ($1 billion).

-Maripat was recently recognized in Chambers USA: America’s Leading Lawyers for Business 2018.
+Maripat has been recognized in Chambers USA: America’s Leading Lawyers for Business.